Rick Pasqualone

 Richard Rocco "Rick" Pasqualone (born March 30, 1966) is an American actor.
 He is best known for his voice roles as Vito Scaletta in Mafia II and Doctor Strange in various media.

 Career

-Pasqualone first started acting in 1990 when he was cast as Tony in the long-running Off-Broadway hit Tony N' Tina's Wedding.
+Pasqualone first started acting in 1990 when he was cast as Tony in the long-running Off-Broadway series Tony N' Tina's Wedding.
 He later made his Broadway debut in the Neil Simon comedy Proposals.
-His first film role was in the 1996 short film, Tales of Erotica, which also starred a young Mira Sorvino.
-Michael Sorvino, Mira's brother, had voiced Tommy Angelo in the 2002 game Mafia: The City of Lost Heaven.
+His first film role was in the 1996 short film Tales of Erotica, which also starred a young Mira Sorvino.
 In addition to television, Pasqualone also does voice-over work for commercials and video games.
-Some of his more notable works include Civilization V, Halo 5: Guardians, Batman: Arkham Knight, The Darkness II and Grand Theft Auto V. In 2009, he became the new voice of Aldo Trapani in The Godfather II.
+His works include Civilization V, Halo 5: Guardians, Batman: Arkham Knight, The Darkness II, and Grand Theft Auto V. In 2009, he became the new voice of Aldo Trapani in The Godfather II.
 In 2010, he voiced Vito Scaletta, the main protagonist of Mafia II and a supporting character in Mafia III.
 He was also the voice of Diego in the video game Ice Age: Dawn of the Dinosaurs and Dan Turpin in The Death of Superman.